Nihang: Scriptures

-The Nihang sect equally reveres the Guru Granth Sahib, Dasam Granth, and Sarbloh Granth.
+The Nihang sect equally reveres the Guru Granth Sahib, Dasam Granth, and Sarbloh Granth.'
+They read excerpts from all three scriptures as part of their daily Nitnem and hymns from them are performed as kirtan and taught as katha to Nihang sangats (congregations).'
 They attribute the later two works to Guru Gobind Singh.
 They consider the Dasam Granth and the Sarbloh Granth as extensions of the Guru Granth Sahib.
 As such, they refer to these scriptures as Sri Dasam Guru Granth Sahib, and Sri Sarbloh Guru Granth Sahib.
 They call the Guru Granth Sahib, Aad Guru Granth Sahib.
 They also sometimes refer to the scriptures as "Durbar", such as Aad Guru Durbar.
 The Sarbloh Granth has another name, as Sri Manglacharan Purana.
 They believe that all three of these scriptures are authentic, written by the Gurus and are one and the same.
 For this reason, they will often place the Dasam and Aad Granths on the same level and on the same throne (also known as the palki).
 They also sometimes do this for the Sarbloh Granth as well.